retextjs/retext/doc/plugins.md

 ## List of plugins

-See [awesome retext][awesome] for the most awesome projects in the ecosystem.
+See [`awesome-retext`][awesome-retext] for the most awesome projects in the ecosystem.
 More plugins can be found on GitHub tagged with the [`retext-plugin` topic][topic].

-Have a good idea for a new plugin?
-See [Creating plugins][create] below.
+The list of plugins:

 *   [`retext-assuming`](https://github.com/davidhund/retext-assuming)
     — check for unhelpful phrases such as `just`, `simply`, `obviously`